neuro-inc/neuro-cli/docs/storage_reference.rst

       :param ~yarl.URL uri: remote path to delete, e.g. ``yarl.URL("storage:folder/file.bin")``.

-      :param bool recursive: remove a directory recusively with all nested files and folders if ``True`` (``False`` by default).
+      :param bool recursive: remove a directory recursively with all nested files and folders if ``True`` (``False`` by default).

       :raises: :exc:`IsADirectoryError` if *uri* points on a directory and *recursive*